-Both Company and Trustees understand that the investment strategy and Company discretionary funding need to be aligned in order to achieve the mutually beneficial objectives, which is what the MOU tries to address.
+Both Company and Trustees understand that the investment strategy and Company discretionary funding need to be aligned in order to achieve the mutually beneficial objectives.
 Both parties also acknowledge that due to the long term nature of their funding, things may change as the economy goes through a number of cycles.